-1.1 The application is for the formation of a new railway depot; including train maintenance, cleaning and stabling, the laying of new railway lines, the erection of associated offices and staff welfare blocks, the formation of car parking and associated works at the former Millerhill Marshalling Yards, Whitehill Road, Dalkeith.
-There have been consultation responses from Transport Scotland, The Coal Authority and the Scottish Environment Protection Agency (SEPA).
-The relevant development plan policies are RP20 and COMD1 of the Midlothian Local Plan.
+1.1 The application, by Network Rail, is for the formation of a new railway depot; including train maintenance, cleaning and stabling, the laying of new railway lines, the erection of associated offices and staff welfare blocks, the formation of car parking and associated works at the former Millerhill Marshalling Yards, Whitehill Road, Dalkeith.
+There has been consultation responses from Transport Scotland, Scottish Natural Heritage (SNH), East Lothian Council, The City of Edinburgh Council, Scottish Environment Protection Agency (SEPA) and The Lothian Wildlife Information Centre.
+The key relevant development plan policies are RP20 and COMD1 of the Midlothian Local Plan.
 The recommendation is to grant planning permission subject to conditions.